reactos/reactos/README.md

 ### Building binaries

-To build ReactOS run 'ninja' (without the quotes), or alternatively run 'make' if you are using the Make utility, from the top directory.
+To build ReactOS run `ninja`, or alternatively run `make` if you are using the Make utility, from the top directory.
-NOTE: In the other examples listed in the following, similar modification holds if you are using the Make utility instead of Ninja.
+__NOTE:__ In the other examples listed in the following, similar modification holds if you are using the Make utility instead of Ninja.
 If you are using RosBE, follow on-screen instructions.

 ### Building bootable images

-To build a bootable CD image run 'ninja bootcd' (without the quotes) from the top directory.
-This will create a CD image with a filename, ReactOS.iso, in the top directory.
+To build a bootable CD image run `ninja bootcd` from the top directory.
+This will create a CD image with a filename, `ReactOS.iso`, in the top directory.

 See more at http://www.reactos.org/wiki/Building_ReactOS